 Android devices manage app data very efficiently, and for most users, you will not have to worry about managing the cached data manually.
 However, when the phone begins to experience issues and you are trying to fix a problem by following specific troubleshooting steps, you may come across a degree that may ask you to clear the cache.

 Whether it's system apps or third-party apps, all apps will have cached data.
 Since cached data is automatically created and does not include any crucial data, wiping or clearing the cache for an app or a device is harmless.

 Why should we clear the system cache?

 Your Android device may have stored lots of information on the system cache, and it gradually needs more and more storage space.
 It is unnecessary to give away important storage space for the system cache.

 Clearing the cache is also necessary as part of the troubleshooting process to resolve any problems that may arise because of corrupted cache data.

-How to clear system cache on Android Devices (Cache Partition)?
+How do I clear the system cache on Android Devices (Cache Partition)?

 The system cache represents files created for accessing the Android system.